yuanqing/figma-plugins/packages/figma-clean-document/README.md

 ### Make Pixel Perfect

-Round the X and Y position and dimensions of layers within the selection or on the current page to the nearest pixel.
+Rounds the X and Y position and dimensions of layers within the selection or on the current page to the nearest pixel.

 ### Smart Rename Layers